radeonxray/UFO-Exam/README.md

 # Alternatives

-If one does not want to switch to _TS_, but still wants the benefits if _static typing_ in a _JS_-project, there are alternative ways to achieve this.
+If you don't want to switch to _TS_, but still want the benefits of _static typing_ in a _JS_-project, there are alternative ways to achieve this.

 - The [_Form_](https://flow.org/) library developed by Facebook